cloudsigma/cloudsigma-docs/audit_logs.rst

 The error details are saved in the following fields:

     * **error_type** - States the type of the error
-    * **error_point** - Points to cause of the error and is mainly used for validation errors
+    * **error_point** - Points to the cause of the error and is mainly used for validation errors
     * **error_message** - Human readable message associated with the error

 Example
 -------
 The following example will show all the logged information during a server's lifecycle.

-First we create a server:
+First, we create a server:

     .. literalinclude:: dumps/request_create_server_for_audit
         :language: http